couchbase/indexing/secondary/docs/design/markdown/router.md

 1. indexer / coordinator request a stream to projector, associating a topic to it.
 2. projector will launch a router thread for each stream and pass on the topology information to new router thread.

+### flow control between router and indexer

+Router will publish mutations to indexer endpoints.
+Router client can open more than one connection for the same endpoint to speed up mutation transport.

+Indexer will have a server thread listening on its endpoint and router will connect with indexer's endpoint based on the supplied topology information from the stream-request.

+If a connection drops between indexer and router, router will retry a new connection with the endpoint until the stream is shutdown from the projector side.
+Additionally, stream request will specify a flag whether to retry downstream connection forever.
+In case of "catchup streams", respective indexer node shall shutdown / restart the stream with projector.

+Router will have an output queue for each endpoint and when ever the queue overflows it will cascade to upstream buffers and eventually will throttle the UPR streams.

+This can lead to system level (system is secondary index) slow down, actually the system level slow down is one of the many corner case.
+If the connection is open but router is not able to flush the mutation out to the other end, it is because the indexer node is slow.
+Again, it is possible that only this node is slow, or most of the other nodes are slow as well, and reason for slowness can be due to many things starting from heterogeneous indexer nodes, uneven data distribution to faulty network cables.

+The default behavior would be to allow a slow indexer node's slowness to cascade to upstream connections leading to system wide slowness.

+#### drop indicators

+Since router will know when the output queue for an endpoint will overflow, it can drop mutations when the buffer is _almost full_ and instead insert a `DropData` message into the stream that will provide the `{vbucket, indexid, vbuuid, seqno}` where seqno will indicate the first mutations that was dropped. `DropData` messages won't be inserted for subsequent mutations that are dropped. `StreamBegin` and `StreamEnd` messages will still be queued up until the queue gets fully filled up.
+This is to ensure that StreamBegin and StreamEnd messages will never be lost due to slow connections.

+Subsequently, when output queue gets emptied out, router will insert regular mutations into the queue.
+On the indexer side `DropData` message will trigger a catchup connection.

+#### smart throttling

+Smart throttling will selectively drop mutations based on transport statistics between router and indexer for a given window of time.
+Based on statistics we are hoping that router can detect the subset of indexer nodes that are slow,
+* if the subset is small then router will insert DROP mutation, there by triggering catchup connection for slow indexer nodes.
+* If the subset is more than say half the total number of indexer nodes, router won't drop mutation, leading to a slow secondary index until all the slow index nodes come out of its slowness.